niklasramo/dragdoll/docs/docs/pointer-sensor.md

 });
 ```

 Updates the the sensor's settings.
-Accepts [Settings](#settings) as the first argument, only the options you provide will be updated.
+Accepts [`settings`](#settings) as the first argument, only the options you provide will be updated.

 ### cancel